coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 I figured a JLPT-based deck of a few thousand cards could be created programatically.
 I took lists of vocab within the JLTP, joined it with vocab word information, and made a programmable pipeline to be able to handle the thousands of flashcards that are needed for mastering the Japanese language.

 I use these generated decks for my own vocabulary study, and aim to keep it up-to-date and relevant for both myself and others who use it.
+I want something focused - just JLPT, and to do it well.
+To be a correct and up-to-date resource for language study.

 ## Further ideas